fpapado/svg-use/packages/react/README.md

 ### `createThemedExternalSvg`

-A component factory for `ThemedSvg`.
+A component factory for `ThemedExternalSvg`.
 Takes the `{url, id, viewBox}` record, and returns a ready-to-use component.
 Useful for module organisation, and as a target for `@svg-use/core`'s `createJsModule`.

 ### `configContext`: `Context<Config>`

-A context that you can use to customise the runtime behavior of `ThemedSvg`.
-Because `ThemedSvg` is usually a compilation target, this allows you to inject configuration without changing the signature of modules.
+A context that you can use to customise the runtime behavior of `ThemedExternalSvg`.
+Because `ThemedExternalSvg` is usually a compilation target, this allows you to inject configuration without changing the signature of modules.

 ```tsx
 import { configContext, type Config } from '@svg-use/react';